junxit/us-congress-bills-113/metadata.md

 - 2014-02-18 — Received in the House.
 - 2014-02-18 — Referred to the Committee on Science, Space, and Technology, and in addition to the Committee on Natural Resources, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2014-02-18 — Referred to the Committee on Science, Space, and Technology, and in addition to the Committee on Natural Resources, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2014-02-19 — Referred to the Subcommittee on Fisheries, Wildlife, Oceans, and Insular Affairs.
+- 2014-03-05 — Referred to the Subcommittee on Environment.
+- 2014-05-21 — Committee Consideration and Mark-up Session Held.
+- 2014-05-21 — Ordered to be Reported (Amended) by Voice Vote.
+- 2014-06-05 — Committee on Natural Resources discharged.
+- 2014-06-05 — Committee on Natural Resources discharged.
+- 2014-06-05 — Placed on the Union Calendar, Calendar No. 350.
+- 2014-06-05 — Reported (Amended) by the Committee on Science, Space, and Technology.
+H. Rept.
+113-471, Part I.
+- 2014-06-05 — Reported (Amended) by the Committee on Science, Space, and Technology.
+H. Rept.
+113-471, Part I.